-Easily reached from many major destinations, Antigua has long time been a playground for the thrill seeker as well as those seeking relaxation and retreat.
-It is a hub of international sailing activity, playing host to one of the world’s most famous yacht regattas, Antigua Sailing Week, as well as the highly prestigious Antigua Classic Yacht Regatta, during which the world’s sailing aficionados flock to Falmouth Harbour and the 18th century Nelson’s Dockyard, a beautiful Eunesco World Heritage Site.
+Easily reached from many major destinations, Antigua has long been a playground for the thrill seekers as well as those seeking relaxation and retreat.
+As a hub of international sailing activity, it plays host to some of the world’s most prestigious yacht regattas, including Antigua Sailing Week and Antigua Classic Yacht Regatta, where sailing aficionados flock to Falmouth Harbour and Nelson’s Dockyard, a UNESCO World Heritage Site.

-Antigua offers a thriving, lively and varied dining scene – more than most Caribbean islands.
-International fine dining restaurants are complimented by local beach bars and restaurants, all influenced by the local cuisine of fish, lobster, crab, great curries, and beautiful fruits like mangoes, papayas and avocado.
-The Antigua Black Pineapple is the nation’s national fruit and revered as the world’s sweetest tasting pineapple.
-See here for more detail.
+Antigua offers a thriving and varied dining scene.
+International fine dining restaurants are complimented by local beach bars and restaurants, all influenced by the local cuisine.
+Indulge in fish, lobster, or crab dishes, as well as great curries, and juicy fruits like mango, papaya, avocado, and the Antigua Black Pineapple, the national fruit revered as the world’s sweetest tasting pineapple.

-Antigua is a pristine paradise that pays the utmost respect to the islands native flora, fauna and wildlife.
-Wherever possible, local materials will be sourced and residences will be designed to blend seamlessly with the landscape.
-Fruit and vegetable crops will be grown in a dedicated nursery, and solar energy panels will be set up around the peninsula.
+Pearns Point is a pristine paradise that pays the utmost respect to the island’s native flora and fauna, where natural resources are to be utilized as much as possible: residencies will be built with locally sourced materials wherever possible and designed to blend seamlessly with the landscape; fruit and vegetable crops will be grown in a dedicated nursery; and solar energy panels will be set up around the peninsula.